tycharlie99/tycharlie99.github.io/posts/alg-boyer-moore-majority-voting/index.md

 For example, we have three candidates (A, B, C), and A is the candidate who gets at least 1/2 vote.
 So, we can remove 2 different votes from different candidates, and it will not affect the A has at least 1/n votes.

-- Remove (B, C): It will not affect that A is over 1/2.
-It will let A's percentage grow up.
+- Remove (B, C): It will not affect the fact that A is over 1/2.
+It will let A's percentage grow.
 - Remove (A, B): Remove one of the most one and one of the other.
 It will not affect the truth A is more than 1/2.
 - Remove (A, C): Remove one of the most one and one of the other.
 It will not affect the truth A is more than 1/2.

-As the metioned above, when using Boyer-Moore majority voting algorithms, we need to find the `n` of different and remove or ignore them.
-For storing the `n` votes only spends O(1) space.
+As mentioned above, when using Boyer-Moore majority voting algorithms, we need to find the `n` different votes and remove or ignore them.
+Storing these `n` votes only takes O(1) space.

 The following code finds the votes are more than the `floor(n/3)` candidate.
 Also the question from Leetcode **[229.
 Majority Element II](https://leetcode.com/problems/majority-element-ii/)**.